tratteo/HandierCli/README.md

 - When added in the normal version, commands are executed sequentially in an order determined by the registration order
 - When added in the async way, commands are executed in parallel and awaited

+### Arguments
+The arguments of a `Command` are defined by its `ArgumentsHandler`.
+Omitting the ArgumentsHandler will create a command with no arguments that runs simply when typing it into the CLI.
+Guess what, ArgumentsHandler are build with the builder pattern too.
+The three types of arguments can of course be mixed.
 #### Mandatory arguments
 Mandatory (positional) arguments must be provided and are position sensitive.
 Their order is defined by the order in which they are registered in the builder pattern.

+#### Mandatory arguments

 Register a command that runs when **usefulcmd** is typed in the CLI with a *mandatory* argument in first position.
 ```c#